 - Cross the street at a crosswalk whenever possible, or at an intersection if no crosswalk is available.

 - Make eye contact with drivers before you cross, so you know they are paying attention.

 If you have been hurt as a pedestrian by a negligent driver, you are entitled to file a claim for compensation.
 The first step is to speak with an experienced lawyer.
-Our Virginia personal injury attorneys can:
+Our King William County personal injury attorneys can:

 - Tell you if you have a case and what damages you may be entitled to claim

 - Investigate your pedestrian accident to determine fault and liability